A Grassmann Manifold Handbook: Basic Geometry and Computational Aspects: Cut Locus and Riemannian Logarithm

 \section{Cut Locus and Riemannian Logarithm}

 We have seen in Section~\ref{sec:SymSpace} that $\Gr(n,p)$ is a complete Riemannian manifold.
-On such manifolds, the \emph{cut locus} of a point $P$ consists of those points $F$ beyond which the geodesics starting at P cease to be length-minimizing.
+On such manifolds, the \emph{cut locus} of a point $P$ consists of those points $F$ beyond which the geodesics starting at $P$ cease to be length-minimizing.
 It is known~\cite[Ch.~III, Prop.
 4.1]{sakai1996riemannian} that $P$ and $F$ are in each other's cut locus if there is more than one shortest geodesic from $P$ to $F$.
-We will see that, on the Grassmannian, this ``if'' is an ``if and only if'', and moreover ``more than one'' is always either two or infinitely many.
+We will see that, on the Grassmannian, this ``if'' is an ``if and only if'' \revcomm{(in other words, the Grassmannian does not admit singular cut points in the sense of~\cite{Bishop77})}, and moreover ``more than one'' is always either two or infinitely many.

 To get an intuitive idea of the cut locus, think of the earth as an ideal sphere.
 Then the cut locus of the north pole is the south pole, as it is the only point beyond which the geodesics starting at the north pole cease to be length-minimizing.
 In the case of the sphere, the ``if and only if'' statement that we just mentioned for the Grassmannian also holds; however, for the sphere, ``more than one'' is always infinitely many.